atishay-kasliwal/atishaykasliwal.com/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Analytical Study on India’s COVID-19 Reopening Strategies"
+title: "Paper Title Number 2"
 collection: publications
 permalink: /publication/IJRTI2006010
 excerpt: 'This paper is about the number 2.
 The number 3 is left for future work.'